 0.8–0.1 µm size fraction community composition

 A large number of eucaryal sequences were evident in the 0.1 µm size fraction.
 The upper zone was overrepresented by OTUs for Pedinellales (silicoflagellate algae) that co-varied with chloroplasts (Figure 2 and 3).
 Pedinellales have only been detected in Antarctic lakes from molecular studies (Unrein et al., 2005; Lauro et al., 2011) including Organic Lake (Yau et al., 2011), and light microscopy studies of Antarctic Peninsular freshwater lakes reported 5–8 µm diameter cells resembling Pseudopedinella (Unrein et al., 2005).
-It is possible that in Organic Lake small (0.8–0.1 µm) free-living members or chloroplast containing cyst forms (Thomsen, 1988) exist.
+It is possible that in Organic Lake small (0.8–0.1 µm) free-living members or chloroplast-containing cyst forms (Thomsen, 1988) exist.
 However, without evidence to support this (e.g. by microscopy) it seems more likely that the lake sustains a relatively small number of active photosynthetic cells and the sequences detected arise from cysts or degraded cellular material.

 OTUs for Candidatus “Aquiluna”, in the Luna-1 cluster of Actinobacteria (Hahn et al., 2004; Hahn et al., 2009) were most abundant at 1.7 m.
 The genus has small cells (<1.2 µm; Hahn et al., 2009), accounting for their concentration on this size fraction.
 Although originally described in freshwater lakes, the same clade was detected in abundance in Ace Lake (Lauro et al., 2011) and surface Artic seawater (Kang et al., 2012) demonstrating that they play ecological roles in polar saline systems.
 In Ace Lake surface waters they were associated with utilization of labile carbon and nitrogen substrates (Lauro et al., 2011), and in Organic Lake surface waters they probably perform similar functions.
 The presence of this clade in the deep zone implies a facultative anaerobic lifestyle or sedimented cells.